devdanzin/cpython_fusil_report/cpython_report.md

 The temporal pattern of issue creation shows that the highest number of issues were found when CPython was in a "fusil-naive" state, where no fuzzing with this tool had happened for over a decade.
+This corresponds to the XXX issues found from October 30 to December XX 2024.

 _Analyze dates of new features/configurations and correlate with number of issues found._